-Parents should notify the school no later than 9:00 am on a day their student is absent.
+A parent/guardian must notify the school office of a child's absence from school by 9:00 am on the morning of the absence.
+This may be accomplished by calling 703-548-1888 or by emailing attendance@saintrita-school.org.
+If the parent/guardian does not report the absence, the school will need to contact the parent/guardian at home or at work to confirm the absence.
 Students who are absent more than three days due to an illness are to submit a doctor's certificate (note) detailing the nature of the illness and any restrictions that are to be placed on the child's activities.